 - financial fraud

-To protect your app, use sophisticated data encryption, multi factor authorization, and users’ alerts.
+To protect your app, use sophisticated data encryption, multi-factor authorization, and users’ alerts.
 Set sessions time and warn users not to store passwords on the same device with the app.

-The last but not the least is the challenge of costs and benefits.
+Last but not least is the challenge of costs and benefits.
 Improving the service is good, but you should not operate at a loss.
 We advise starting with the MVP.
 With time, you can add more features.
 Also, you can think of reducing costs with the help of the app.
 For example, you could cut the number of bank branches.
 Another idea is to replace human operators with chatbots for simple queries.

 Mobile development is a promising area of banking.
 With the app, you can attract more customers, reduce costs, and increase profits.
 To make a competitive app, keep abreast of the latest trends in the digital world.
 Do not forget about security and legality.
 Discuss all the points with your team before starting development.
 Smart planning will help invent a sought-after product.